zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 ## Introduction

-As a best practice, merge your library everyday or whenever you start your GitHub Desktop application. *Merge* pulls all the commits (changes) from the [upstream/master repository (production)](https://github.com/oracle/learning-library), into your local filesystem clone (local machine).
+As a best practice, merge your library everyday or whenever you start your GitHub Desktop application.
+Merge pulls all the commits (changes) from the [upstream/master repository (production)](https://github.com/oracle/learning-library), into your local filesystem clone (local machine).
 This keeps your local clone up-to-date with other people's work (commits) from the upstream/master.
 Next, you push the updated content from your clone into the origin of your clone, that is, your fork, to synchronize your clone with your fork.
 Merging also avoids the long time it could take to complete if you don't do that often.

 ### Objectives

-* Commit your changes
+* Commit your changes.
-* Request for a review
+* Request for a review.
-* Test your content
+* Test your content.
-* Create a Pull Request to upload your content to master
+* Create a Pull Request to upload your content to master.

 ### What Do You Need?
 * Git Environment Setup
 * GitHub Desktop client

-This lab assumes that you have successfully completed **Lab 3: Use a Text Editor to Develop Markdown Content** in the **Contents** menu on the right.
+This lab assumes that you have successfully completed **Lab 3: Using Atom Editor to Develop Content** in the **Contents** menu on the right.

 ## Task 1: Get Latest Updates from Production

 Before you develop you should ensure you have the latest content from production to ensure you are developing off the latest code set.

 1. Go to your personal github repo on the web and determine if your personal repo is behind the master.
-If it is, perform the following steps to sync.
+If it is perform the following steps to sync.
 This should be done before you commit.

   ![](./images/git-hub-sync-behind.png " ")